CHANGELING is based on a true story, but I think it’s fiction. I mean, come on – Angelina Jolie with only ONE child?

 Christine takes this lying down.
 Now we’re getting closer to Angelina…

-The police department, reeling under accusations of corruption and incompetence – from activist, Reverend Gustav Briegleb (John Malkovich) – prove the accusations correct, by desperately shoving Christine’s case down the public’s throat as a feather in their cap.
+An activist reverend, Gustav Briegleb (John Malkovich) – whose name looks like Scrabble letters gone rogue – accuses the police department of corruption and incompetence, and the police prove the accusations correct, by desperately shoving Christine’s case down the public’s throat as a feather in their cap.
 They even send Christine a Consultant for Juvenile Services to spin their lie right in her face like a cheapshot Republican.
 The consultant says he will “put it all to rights,” yet as soon as he looks at the boy, “He’s got your eyes… and a little of your nose as well.”

 To refute Christine’s claims that the impostor is circumcised and Walter was not, “he must have been traumatized and submerged the memory of the circumcision”; as to why the impostor is three inches shorter than Walter, “his spine shrunk during his trauma…”